Beer4Ever83/ipytv/README.md

 #EXTINF:-1 tvg-id="Rai 1" tvg-name="Rai 1" tvg-logo="https://static.epg.best/it/RaiUno.it.png" group-title="RAI",Rai 1
 ```

-If we break it down, we see that points 3. and 4. have been added (and they
+If we break it down, we see that points 3. and 4. below have been added (and
-break the previous definition for the `#EXTINF` tag):
+they break the previous definition for the `#EXTINF` tag):

-1. the `#EXTINF:` tag
+1. The `#EXTINF:` tag.
-1. the duration of the content (as an integer or float, signed or not)
+1. The duration of the content (as an integer or float, signed or not).
-1. a space
+1. A space.
-1. a variable-length, space-separated list of attributes
+1. A variable-length, space-separated list of attributes.
-1. a comma character
+1. A comma character.
-1. a title
+1. A title.

-The attributes in point 4 are in the `attribute="value"` format, where _value_
+The attributes in point 4 are in the `attribute="value"` format, where `value`
-may also contain non-escaped commas (and this really complicates the parsing
+may also contain non-escaped commas and, sometimes, even unescaped double
-logic).
+quotes.
+This really complicates the parsing logic.

 It's worth noting that the M3U8 RFC document specifies how
 [attribute lists](https://tools.ietf.org/html/rfc8216#section-4.2) should be